-What if I told you that an era of love, compassion, peace, and joy is coming?
-What if I told you there was new resistance on its way?
-What if I told you that love was taking over?
+What if I told you that an era of love is coming?
+What if I told you there is a new resistance on its way?
+What if I told you that love is taking over?
 Can you see it?
 Can you feel it?
 I know it seems questionable, but it is coming.
 I can feel it starting to swell up.
 Every day it's growing.

 If you take the time to look past the noise and distractions, you'll see it.
 There are so many simple acts of compassion happening that you wouldn't miss them if you looked.
 Each and every one of them, in some small way, is building up the resistance, creating a movement, and that movement is calling us all to act.

 We are tired of all the hate being spewed.
 We are tired hating others and most of all we are tired of hating ourselves for being drawn into this divisive vitriol.
 We are starting to tell ourselves, this isn't how it should be, this is no way to live, this is not our nature.
 We gain nothing by diminishing others, in fact, we diminish ourselves every time we do it.

 Hate is not the answer, love is.
 I'm not just speaking of the love we have for our family, friends, and the people around us, I'm talking about love for all, even for the least among us, even for those we disagree with, love is the answer.